Safety on Bold Earth Adventures

 Well motivated students who are enthusiastic about adventure are required for Bold Earth to succeed.
 Three requirements help Bold Earth to assure a cohesive group:

 - Two adult references, including one from your school (completed online).

 Read more about our Rules & Standards: Participation Unity Agreement (PUA).

-A shared and inspirational mission or goal is essential.
+Customers join Bold Earth for a shared and inspirational adventure mission or set of goals.
 Since 1976 we have searched the world for adventures which will engage teenagers in an elevated awareness of their healthy place in our world while expanding their leadership skills and confidence.
 Spending a summer away from home and school offers students an incredible opportunity to gain independence while learning new skills and exploring the world outside their routine.

 4. Risk Management